Interactive Latin Texts

 Baucis and Philemon

 The gods Jupiter and Mercury, disguised as mortals, seek hospitality from a thousand homes but are refused everywhere.
 Only an elderly couple, Baucis and Philemon, welcome them into their humble cottage.
-Ovid explores themes of divine justice, hospitality, and the rewards of piety in this touching tale of transformation.
+Ovid explores themes of divine justice, hospitality, and the rewards of piety.

 1 2 3 4 5 6